ampotos/dynStruct/todo/future_work.md

 	*used padding to determine inner struct ven it's not a array_struct* *can be done via static analyze if access (access pattern, before get root ptr of inner struct and after go to member)*

-	also by adding saving the previous isntruciton as ctx for read access, it could be possible to toll if the member is the start of a structure in an array of struct or inner structure (because of the ptern of access which usualy is reg = root_ptr, member = reg + offset)

 #detect array at runtime by pattern of how the data are accessed:
 	Must record alignement size os the program in the data gatherer